YongWookHa/swin-transformer-ocr/README.md

 The model in this repository heavily relied on high-level open source projects like timm and x_transformers.
 And also you can find that the procedure of training is intuitive thanks to legibility of pytorch-lightning.

 The model in this repository encodes input image to context vector with 'shifted-window` which is swin-transformer encoding mechanism.
-And it decodes the vector with normal auto-regressive transformer.
+And it decodes the vector with a normal auto-regressive transformer.

 If you are not familiar with transformer ocr structure, [transformer-ocr](https://github.com/YongWookHa/transformer-ocr) would be easier to understand because it uses traditional convolution network (ResNet-v2) for encoder.